dstanco98/computer-vision-project/README.md

 * Histogram backprojection is another good technique and using a 2D histogram of hue and value gives us some robustness in terms of lighting condition.
 * Hough circle transform gave too musch noise.
 * Dlib library’s correlation tracker is great but it failed at tracking small and fast moving object like football.
 It also slows down immensely if number of objects to be tracked exceeds 3.
-#### Detection and Tracking of Ball on the baasis of colour using Thresholding
+#### Detection and Tracking of Ball on the basis of colour using Thresholding
 * Get a sample patch of the ball as input
 * Convert from the default RGB space to the HSV colour space and get the range of Hue, Saturation and Value
 * Apply background subtraction to get a mask